birria tacos 18

 Slow-simmered beef in a smoky chile consommé, shredded and stuffed into crispy, cheesy tacos — dipped and fried for that iconic juicy crunch.
 Yes, you’re going to want the napkins.

-This simplified recipe brings that same depth and drama with a few smart tricks — so you’re not simmering bones for 6 hours just to get your taco fix.
+Plan for about 3 hours start to finish on the stovetop, or an hour with a pressure cooker.
+Either way, the result is worth it.
+This simplified recipe brings that same depth and drama with a few smart tricks – so you’re not simmering bones for 6 hours just to get your taco fix.

 Equipment